AlexanderWinters/kknds_wiki/wiki/docs/development.md

-from webhook.app import WEBHOOK_SECRET

 # Development
-I will look through tools that I use for softdev.
+Here, we will explore through tools that I use for software development.

 ## Python

-Most of the times in python you will need to work in a virtual environment.
+Most of the time in python you will need to work in a virtual environment.
 To create one:

 ```bash
 python -m venv C:\path\to\new\virtual\environment